 Each state has its own set of requirements for each business structure, as well as its own application, taxation, and administrative parameters.
 Check your state’s requirements and apply for your state license here.

 Choose your business name

-Your business name, or a variation of it, will likely be how you’re known to the public.
+Your business name (try our business name generator), or a variation of it, will likely be how you’re known to the public.
 For example, you might refer to General Electric as “GE” but its actual corporate name is General Electric.

 If you’re feeling stuck on your name, you can use this guide to choosing a business name to spark some ideas.
 When you do have an idea you like, perform a search in your state’s database to ensure no one else has claimed it before you.

 Your Employer Identification Number, or EIN as it’s commonly known, is a federal tax ID.
 It functions similarly to how your Social Security number functions—you use it when you file paperwork and taxes with the government.
 This is how the government identifies your business.
 You need your EIN to incorporate your business.

 To register for your nine-digit EIN, all you have to do is fill out this form on the IRS website.
 You’ll get your EIN immediately.

 File your paperwork and/or articles of incorporation